 The Freeman Diversion Facility is equipped with a Denil fish ladder (fishway) that was constructed to facilitate steelhead and Pacific lamprey upstream migration over the concrete diversion structure.
-Although Denil fishways are not ideal for Pacific lamprey passage, the fish ladder did pass hundreds of Pacific lamprey in the 1990's (Chase 2001, Swift and Howard 2009).
+Although Denil fishways are not ideal for lamprey passage, the fish ladder did pass hundreds of lamprey in the 1990's (Chase 2001, Swift and Howard 2009).
 There is some uncertainty regarding how many steelhead have passed the diversion structure because of a previously inconsistent and inefficient monitoring program, as well as regulatory and extreme environmental constraints (flashy flows, high turbidity).
-Despite uncertainties in the data, a minimum of 11 wild adult steelhead and 2 hatchery origin adult steelhead have been observed at the diversion structure since it was constructed in 1991.
+Despite uncertainties in the data, a minimum of 11 wild adult steelhead and 2 hatchery steelhead have been observed at the diversion structure since it was constructed in 1991.

 In years with sufficient rainfall, upstream migrant monitoring is conducted to determine if adult steelhead use and effectively navigate the fish ladder.
-Historically, there was an active fish trap deployed within the fish ladder to monitor steelhead and lamprey upstream migration, but it was removed from the ladder after the federal listing of steelhead in 1997.
-In order to monitor steelhead upstream migration, the District installed a passive monitoring device that counts upstream migrant steelhead when they jump over a false weir and through an infrared (IR) scanning device (Photo 3, Appendix B) and integrated video monitoring system (Photo 4, Appendix B).
-Pacific lamprey likely migrate on the concrete bottom and under a grated section of the passive monitoring device, where they can't be observed.
-The only other current method for monitoring steelhead or Pacific lamprey upstream migration within the diversion facility is during fish ladder shutdowns or when flow is reduced within the fish ladder.
-Monitoring during hour-long shutdowns of the fish ladder only allow for intermittent observations during the migration season.
-It would benefit steelhead recovery efforts and increase knowledge regarding steelhead and Pacific lamprey migration if an upstream migrant trap was installed within the fish ladder.

-A trap would temporarily capture all upstream migrants so that information could be gathered related to ladder efficiency, migration timing, fish condition, water quality at migration, as well as other parameters of interest.
+Currently, there is no active fish trap deployed within the fish ladder to monitor steelhead and lamprey upstream migration.
+In order to monitor steelhead upstream migration, the District installed a passive monitoring device that counts upstream migrants when they jump over a false weir and through an infrared (IR) scanning device while then being documented by an integrated video monitoring system.
+Lamprey likely migrate under a grated section of the passive monitoring device, where it is unlikely that they will be observed.
+The only other option for monitoring steelhead or lamprey upstream migration within the diversion facility is during fish ladder shutdowns or when flow is reduced within the fish ladder.
+Monitoring during hour-long shutdowns of the fish ladder only allows for intermittent observations during the migration season.
+It would benefit steelhead recovery efforts and increase knowledge regarding steelhead and Pacific lamprey migration if an active trap was installed within the fish ladder.
+A trap would temporarily capture all upstream migrants so that information could be gathered regarding ladder efficiency, migration timing, fish condition, water quality at migration, as well as other parameters of interest.